CloudOm08/BRANDHIVE/README.md

   source env/bin/activate
   ```

-5. Install the required dependencies
+5. Install the required dependencies.

-6. Run the Flask application
+6. Run the Flask application.

 7. Access the application in your web browser at `http://localhost:5000`.